 Anyone testing positive will be placed on income management for two years and will be tested again 25 days later.
 After a second positive test, they will be referred to a doctor and must undertake any suggested treatment, and/or further subsequent tests, which may form part of their job plan.

 Anyone testing positive who refuses to participate in treatment will no longer be able to use their drug condition as a mutual obligation exemption and may face financial penalties.

-Refusal to submit to the drug test will result in the cancellation of payments.
+Refusal to submit to the drug test will result in the withdrawal of income support.

 The Government is yet to reveal the full cost to implement the drug testing trial.